Safer Injection Drug Use

 - Reduce overdose risk: It is best not to shoot alone and not to lock doors in case of overdose.
 Always carry an overdose reversal kit (Narcan) if you can get one.
 Also, if you’re trying out new dope shoot with a friend or if in a establishment tell someone outside the bathroom you feel sick from the flu and to check on you in 10 minutes in case it is stronger than you expect and you O.D.

 - Injection Kit Disposal: Be considerate when you dispose of your rig or syringe or leave blood in the bathroom.
 Keep a biohazard kit on you to dispose of all materials; that way there is no evidence you were ever there.
-You can get a biohazard container at medical offices or the NC SEPs.
+You can get a biohazard container from medical offices or your doctor, NP and/or PA.
+Coffee cans and plastic soda bottles made great biohazard containers too.

 - Think: When choosing a place to inject, evaluate how much seclusion you are willing to risk.
 If you are more secluded the risk of someone finding you in case of an O.D. is slim, but in a high traffic area you are more likely to be found.